Skip to main content

 Teammates and coaches can spectate the game from their respective players’ perspectives once both players have loaded in.

-Coaches and players may not spectate both sides unless both Coaches have agreed to an observer by following section 7.7 Match Spectating from the High School Competition Rulebook.
+Coaches and players may not spectate both sides unless both Coaches have agreed to an observer by following section 7.7 Match Spectating from the league’s Competition Rulebook.

 3.3.2 In-Game Content Updates